 P&C has always invested deeply in the surrounding region, working with local groups and area businesses from the start.
 The company built the original Portland Ronald McDonald House, one of the country's first such facilities that house the families of ill children being treated at Portland hospitals.
 The project became a favorite of the entire P&C community, including carpenters and laborers, who volunteered weekend time to help build the facility.
 P&C also built Shepherd's Door, a 45,000 square-foot women and children's shelter affiliated with the Portland Rescue Mission, and helped spearhead the overall effort by collaborating with local non-profit groups to gather donations and in-kind contributions.

 Concrete Tilt-Up has become one of the preferred construction methods for may types of buildings.
 P&C employs this method with great success in projects where timing, cost containment, and lower operating costs must be balanced with aesthetics, durability, and architectural vision.
 One such project was the $27 million, 135,000 square-feet Vernonia School.
 This new two-story building, completed in 2012, is certified LEED Platinum, and provides a superior educational facility that replaces the previous school that had been affected by flooding a few years earlier.

-In 2005, the current owners, Steve Malany, Steve Anderson and Bruce Heintz, took over ownership.
+In 2005, Steve Malany, Steve Anderson and Bruce Heintz took over ownership.
+They were joined in 2015 by Brian Shoemaker.
 Under their direction, P&C continues to expand our expertise and horizons in private and public sectors.
 P&C continues to focus on building a more diverse workforce through our ongoing internship and apprenticeship programs, along with outreach to minority subcontractors and suppliers.
 As well as embracing new technology and sustainable construction methods.